Updated January 2020.

 Together, these values – ranked on a scale from -100 to +100 – determine Brand Passion, a critical metric in determining what actions you need to take next.

-To ensure Sentiment Analysis is accurate, your tools must evaluate language and its varying idiosyncrasies – from global languages like English, French, Mandarin, etc., to slang, sarcasm, netspeak and more.
+To ensure sentiment analysis is accurate though, beyond offering the abilty to get extremely granular and transparent results, your tools must evaluate language and its varying idiosyncrasies – from global languages like English, French, Mandarin, etc., to slang, sarcasm, netspeak and more.
 This includes pop culture references, and “silent” languages like emojis and images.
-It’s called Natural Language Processing (NLP).

 A great example of this in action is 113 Industries’ work for Ocean Spray as they searched for their next $100 million beverage line.
 With the morning juice market in decline, they wanted to come from another angle.
-Using Social Analytics with Sentiment Analysis, they identified 3 consumer behaviors tied to cranberry juice:
+Using social analytics with sentiment analysis, they identified three consumer behaviors tied to cranberry juice:

 - Love for cranberry juice, but embarrassment of the stigma that drinking it is tied to having a urinary tract infection